-The National Weather Service uses a system called the Saffir-Simpson Hurricane Wind Scale to measure the intensity of hurricanes.
-The hurricane category scale is from 1 to 5, and is based on the sustained wind speed of the storm (averaged over 2 minutes) and estimates the potential property damage.
+The hurricane category scale is from 1 to 5, and is based on the sustained wind speed of the storm, averaged over two minutes.
+The scale helps estimate potential property damage.

-Storms that are Category 3-5, such as what Dorian is expected to be, are considered major hurricanes.
+Storms that are Category 3-5 are considered major hurricanes.
 For instance, Hurricane Michael, which made landfall in Florida in 2018, was a Category 5 at landfall, and ranks third among the most powerful hurricanes to strike the U.S., according to government data.

-However, the National Ocean & Atmospheric Administration said it's important to note that the Saffir-Simpson scale measures damage potential from wind only.
+However, officials with the National Ocean and Atmospheric Administration say it's important to note that the Saffir-Simpson scale measures damage potential from wind only.

 "It does not account for other impacts including storm surge, rain, and tornadoes,” said Dennis Fletgen, a spokesman for the agency.